datapartnership/turkiye-earthquake-impact/notebooks/nighttime-lights/README.md

 The below figure shows daily trends in nighttime lights for administrative units where there was the largest earthquake intensity (a magnitude of 9 or higher).
 In most locations, nighttime lights remains relatively unchanged.
 However, Antakya---which had the largest nighttime lights---saw a sharp reduction in nighttime lights.

 [This script](https://github.com/datapartnership/turkiye-earthquake-impact/blob/ntl/notebooks/nighttime-lights/05_ntl_trends_daily.R) produces the below figure, where the relevant code is also documented below.
-The code relies on daily nighttime lights data that has been aggregated to the ADM2 level; this dataset is produced using [this script](https://github.com/datapartnership/turkiye-earthquake-impact/blob/ntl/notebooks/nighttime-lights/05_maps_ntl_changes.R).
+The code relies on daily nighttime lights data that has been aggregated to the ADM2 level; this dataset is produced using.
 Before running the below code, the code from [here](https://github.com/datapartnership/turkiye-earthquake-impact/blob/ntl/notebooks/nighttime-lights/_main.R) needs to be run to load packages and define file paths.

 ```{r}
 #### Load and prepare data